mpsbpbi/clusteringConsensus/README.md

 CluCon is analysis code that clusters reads and estimates consensus from PacBio sequencing data from mixed populations to answer these questions.
-It is designed for mixed genomes (or genome regions) where PacBio reads can cover the entire genome.
+It is designed for mixed genomes (or genome regions) where long PacBio reads can cover the entire genome.

 Example
 -------